sensu/sensu-docs/content/sensu-go/5.0/api/overview.md

 3. Copy the access token into the authentication header of the API request.
 For example:
 {{< highlight shell >}}
-curl http://127.0.0.1:8080/api/core/v2/namespaces/default/events -v -H "Authorization: Bearer eyJhbGciOiJIUzI1NiIs..."
+curl http://127.0.0.1:8080/api/core/v2/namespaces/default/events -H "Authorization: Bearer eyJhbGciOiJIUzI1NiIs..."
 {{< /highlight >}}

 Access tokens last for around 15 minutes.
 If your token expires, you should see a 401 Unauthorized response from the API.

 To create a new token, first run any sensuctl command (like `sensuctl event list`) then repeat the steps above.

+### Request size

+API request bodies are limited to 0.512 MB in size.

 [1]: ../../sensuctl/reference#preferred-output-format
 [2]: ../../installation/install-sensu#install-sensuctl